intermine/intermine-embedding-examples/README.markdown

 - jQuery
 - underscore.js
 - backbone.js (only if you want to)
-- CoffeeScript & eco templating (you should want to)
+- CoffeeScript & eco templating (you should want to, they are nice)

 ## Usage:
 1. <code>./compile.sh</code>